hashivim/homebrew-hashibrew/README.md

     non-existent, which makes this no better than using the binaries directly.

-This tap (named "rogue" for historical reasons) lets you use the official binaries with the core, non-Cask Homebrew system.
-It includes all of the core Hashicorp tools except for Vagrant (which is distributed as a DMG file) as well as some additional tools.
+This tap lets you use the official binaries with the core, non-Cask Homebrew system.
+It includes all of the core Hashicorp tools (except for Vagrant, which is distributed as a DMG file) as well as some additional tools.

 ## Using This Tap

 First tap the repo.

-    brew tap markcornick/rogue
+    brew tap hashivim/hashibrew

-Almost all of these formulas (c'mon, "formulae" is silly, we're not speaking Latin here) conflict with ones in Homebrew mainline, so you'll need to install them with the `markcornick/rogue` prefix, thus:
+Almost all of these formulas (c'mon, "formulae" is silly, we're not speaking Latin here) conflict with ones in Homebrew mainline, so you'll need to install them with the `hashivim/hashibrew` prefix, thus:

-    brew install markcornick/rogue/terraform
+    brew install hashivim/hashibrew/terraform

 Hashicorp often releases -rc versions before major updates.
 When available, these can be installed thus:

-    brew install --devel markcornick/rogue/terraform
+    brew install --devel hashivim/hashibrew/terraform

 ## Maintaining This Tap